kalimahapps/vue-icons/scripts/readme-template.txt

 [[:icons-list:]]

 ## Version History
+- 0.0.6
+  - Update icons set

 - 0.0.2
   - Initial Release

 ## License

 This project is licensed under the MIT License
-For each icons set, please check the icon project licences accordingly.
+For each icons set, please check the icon project licenses accordingly.

 ## Acknowledgments